-Active modes can provide a better connectivity with mass transit systems through replicable models
+Active modes can provide better connectivity with mass transit systems through replicable models

-Due to the high demand for cyclists n margarita area terminal, it is important that users have intermodal systems that allow them to travel comfortably and safely throughout Puebla.
-Therefore, the pilot project is expected to encourage the use of bicycles, increase the use of BRT and reduce GHG emissions.
+Due to the high volume of cyclists in the Margaritas area terminal, it is important that users have intermodal systems that allow them to travel comfortably and safely throughout Puebla.
+Therefore, the pilot project is expected to encourage the use of bicycles, increase the use of the BRT and reduce GHG emissions.

-The pilot project can be replicated in other Latin American cities that have a BRT system, as it is a project that allows the connectivity of public transport with other modes of transport, in this case, bicycles, a mode of transport that is growing in the region and that reduces GHG emissions.
+The pilot project can be replicated in other Latin American cities that have a BRT system, as it is a project that allows for the connectivity of public transport with other modes of transport, in this case, bicycles, a mode of transport that is growing in the region and that reduces GHG emissions.